 Tom Evans is an author, bookwright and poet who mentors writers on how to unleash the book inside themselves.
-He specialises in removing writer’s block which we covered in a previous podcast.
-Tom has also just released 3 iphone apps as well as starting an iPhone app publishing platform, Commutabooks.
+He specializes in removing writer's block which we covered in a previous podcast.
+Tom has also just released 3 iPhone apps as well as starting an iPhone app publishing platform, Commutabooks.

 In this podcast, you will learn:

 - How you can publish your own books in multiple formats to a) get more readers and b) make more income.
 Tom has done this with ‘100 years of Ermintrude' and it has previously been published in print, PDF, audio and video.

 - How your fans will buy the same book in multiple formats, for example, I have Gary Vaynerchuk's ‘Crush It' in print, audio book, Kindle version and Vook format.